jbspeakr/personal-blog/_posts/2016-12-30-single-use-tokens-w-jwt.md

 [JSON Web Tokens](https://www.jbspeakr.cc/tag/jwt/) (JWTs) are the new and fancy de-facto standard in the web.
 JWTs are the tool of choice when it comes to authentication in an stateless environment.
 That has two direct implications:

-- You should definitely go and get some [proper introduction](https://jwt.io/introduction/) on **how JSON Web Token work**.
+- You should definitely go and get some [proper introduction](https://jwt.io/introduction/) on the [purpose of JSON Web Tokens](https://www.jbspeakr.cc/purpose-jwt-stateless-authentication/) and some insights on how they work.
 It's worth to know as JWTs are widely used for e.g. authentication against REST-APIs.
 - Second, as JWTs are still fresh, hot and simply fancy, some people think they are some kind of holy Swiss army knife and can be used to solve every possible use-case... they are not!

 ## JWT Ain't Swiss Army